 Adam’s practice encompasses a wide range of subjects.
-He has prepared appellate briefs and critical motions in matters involving constitutional law, jurisdiction, statutory interpretation, arbitration, class actions, and bankruptcy.
-For example, Adam drafted a winning Massachusetts Supreme Judicial Court brief that secured dismissal of a consumer class-action against our client UPS on the ground that a 19th Century statute imposed no fee limits on most notary services.
-Adam serves as an editor of Morrison & Foerster’s Left Coast Appeals blog, which keeps tabs on the Ninth Circuit.
+He has prepared appellate briefs and critical motions in matters involving arbitration, bankruptcy, class actions, constitutional law, jurisdiction, securities, and statutory interpretation.
+For example, Adam drafted a winning Massachusetts Supreme Judicial Court brief that secured dismissal of a consumer class-action against our client UPS on the ground that a 19th century statute imposed no fee limits on most notary services.
+Adam also serves as an Editor of Morrison & Foerster’s Left Coast Appeals blog, which keeps tabs on the Ninth Circuit.

 Before joining Morrison & Foerster, Adam served as a Bristow Fellow in the Office of the U.S. Solicitor General.
-During his fellowship, he assisted Justice Department attorneys litigating in the U.S. Supreme Court, advised the Solicitor General regarding authorization of government appeals in the lower courts, and successfully briefed and argued an appeal in the Ninth Circuit.
-After law school, Adam served as a law clerk for the Honorable J. Harvie Wilkinson III on the U.S. Court of Appeals for the Fourth Circuit.
+During his fellowship, he participated in litigation before the U.S. Supreme Court, advised the Solicitor General regarding authorization of government appeals in the federal courts of appeals, and successfully briefed and argued an appeal in the Ninth Circuit.
+After law school, Adam served as a law clerk for Judge J. Harvie Wilkinson III on the U.S. Court of Appeals for the Fourth Circuit.

 Adam graduated first in his class from the University of Virginia School of Law, where he was an articles development editor for the Virginia Law Review, a member of the Supreme Court Litigation clinic, and a pro bono volunteer for the Legal Aid Justice Center.
 Before law school, Adam was an associate editor for Time Magazine.